Graph Coloring

 Chromatic number, the four color theorem, and applications

 Graph coloring assigns labels (called "colors") to vertices so that no two adjacent vertices share the same color.
-This seemingly simple concept has profound applications in scheduling, map making, and computer science!
+The minimum number of colors needed for a proper coloring is called the chromatic number of the graph.

 Chromatic Number Explorer